 When the date of discovery differs from the date of application a message “Expedited Issuance – Check Discovery Date” appears on the Action Authorization (FM3H) screen to alert the eligibility specialists to check the discovery date.
 FAMIS displays the message “Invalid Discovery Date” on the Action Authorization (FM3H) screen when no entry entry is made in the Date of Discovery field when the Eligibility Specialist tries to authorize the case.
 The Eligibility Specialist needs to enter the correct date of discovery and authorize the action..

 The seventh day time frame for processing expedited services starts with the seventh day from the date of the application the Date of Discovery is the actual date you discover the application is found to be an expedite.
 The Date of Discovery field must be reviewed to ensure the correct date is entered.
-Refer to the Procedure Guide Timely Delivery of Expedited Food Stamp Benefits for assistance on ensuring the correct date of discovery is entered.
+Refer to the SNAP Expedited Service reference guide for assistance on ensuring the correct date of discovery is entered.

 These time frames apply to all EUs qualified for expedited service including residents in shelters for battered women and children and residents in drug/alcohol treatment centers.